 Secondly, balancing your radiators, this allows more water to flow to the colder radiators and restrict the flow of heated water to radiators that are too hot.
 For example – if you notice your radiator in your kitchen heats up within seconds yet the radiator in the lounge seems to take a year – balancing could be necessary!
 To encourage water to flow effectively and fully around the system, the “easiest path” must be restricted.
 This is done by tightening the valves and potentially taking pressure readings and adjusting accordingly.
 It would typically require assistance from a trained plumber or heating engineer as it can be quite complex!

 Get in touch with us today, we have a variety of contact options.
-Aura gas think it’s important to assist with making fixing of inconveniences, convenient!
+Aura gas thinks it’s important to assist with making fixing of inconveniences, convenient!
 You can get in touch with us instantly to discuss your radiator issues using our “live chat” service (bottom right of the screen) or by telephone on 02392 252171 or, please send us your queries via our contact page and we will get back to you as soon as possible!